alshedivat/al-folio/_pages/about.md

     <p> Scientific programming 🎯 Digging the truth behind the geodata.</p>

 news: true # includes a list of news items
+latest_posts: false # recent blog
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
 projects: true # includes projects
 display_categories: [work, fun] # Projects show in about page
+social: false  # includes social icons at the bottom of the page
 ---

 Throughout my career, I've had the privilege of collaborating with geologists, geophysicists, geomorphologists, hydrologists, glaciologist and other specialists, delving into the intricate world of geodata science; Even though I am still none of them right now 🤷‍♂️.